mickymacirl/rathmackneecastle/README.md

 ![Contact Us Page](/docs/contactuspage.jpg)

 ### Landing page
-* The landing page will display a picture using method as a hero image.
+* The landing page will display a picture using method as a hero image for screen sizes of more than 700px.
-* The landing page will provide the user information about the Castle.
+* The landing page will provide the user information about the Castle, with the site log, navbar and footer layout.
 * Image of Landing page
 ### History page
 * History page will provide the user information about the Castle's history.